Palo Alto Unified School District

 Exciting new program at Terman Middle School

 PAUSD has partnered with Choicelunch to provide lunch entrees for Terman.
 Please check out our menu (click on the link below) for all the delicious choices.
-The same snacks and brunch will be available.
-As before, all food can be purchased using the funds you deposited into sendmoneytoschool.com or by cash or check.
+The same snacks and brunch as before will be available.
 There will be a 6th graders only line.
 A full variety of sides including fresh fruits and vegetables will be available to compliment your students' entrees.

 Paying for Meals